 Aiman Mussakhajayeva is the People's Artist of the Republic of Kazakhstan and a UNESCO "Artist for Peace" honoree (1998).
 She was awarded the Highest State Award "Kazakhstan Enbek Eri" for her outstanding contribution to the development of the culture of the Republic of Kazakhstan.

 She is an Academician of the International Academy of Art (1998) and a Cavalier of the President of Italy's Order of Merit of the Italian Republic.
 She has also received the Gustav Mahler Silver Medal, the Vatican Award, and the Santa Cecilia Silver Cup for her contributions to the development and strengthening of cultural ties between the two countries.
 She has also been named a Cavalier of the Order of "Friendship" (Russia), a laureate of the State Prize of the Republic of Kazakhstan in the fields of literature, art, and architecture (2000), and a laureate of Kazakhstan's independent patrons' award "Platinum Tarlan" (2002).

 She was included in the World Honorary IC "2000 Outstanding Musicians of the 20th Century" and the University of Cambridge Encyclopedic Dictionary "Outstanding Musicians of the 20th Century" in 2002.
 The International Biographical Centre of Cambridge bestowed the honorary title "International Musician of 2003" upon her.

-Mussakhajayeva received the State Prize of Peace and Progress of the First President of the Republic of Kazakhstan, as well as the international Prize "Stars of the Commonwealth," for her outstanding achievements in the field of musical art.
+Aiman Mussakhajayeva received the State Prize of Peace and Progress from the First President of the Republic of Kazakhstan, as well as the international Prize "Stars of the Commonwealth," for her outstanding achievements in the field of musical art.
 She is also a member of the Tchaikovsky International Competition Laureates Association.

-She graduated with honors from the Kazakhstan State Music School named after K. Baiseitova (class of Professor N.M.
-Patrusheva) and Tchaikovsky Moscow State Conservatory (class of Professor Valeriy Klimov).
+She graduated with honors from the Baiseitova State Music School (class of Professor M. Patrusheva) and Tchaikovsky Moscow State Conservatory (class of Professor Valeriy Klimov).

 Aiman Mussakhajayeva performs on the violin by Antonio Stradivari (1732).